Audrey Evans: Ronald McDonald House Charities

 As CHOP's pediatric oncology department grew, people were coming from a wide range of places to be treated there.
 Evans realized that the families of the children that were being treated had no place to stay and would often get separated to different locations.
-In the early 1970s Evans was introduced to The Philadelphia Eagles owner, when the team had raised $100,000 for children with cancer in honor of one of the player's daughters who had leukemia.
+In the early 1970s Evans was introduced to The Philadelphia Eagles General Manager, when the team had raised $100,000 for children with cancer in honor of one of the player's daughters who had leukemia.
 Evans accepted the money from Eagles owner, Jimmy Murray, and let him know that she needed $32,000 more in order to buy a house for the children and their families.
 A player for the Eagles had been advertising for McDonald's shamrock shakes and Murray asked regional manager, Ed Rensi, if he would donate money towards a house.
 Rensi agreed to use the proceeds from the shamrock shakes to pay for a house under the condition that it would be named the Ronald McDonald House.
 It started out as a place to stay and meet a person's basic needs; a place to sleep and eat.
 As the programs have grown they have adapted Evans' total care approach and created a place for family centered care.
 It's now considered a home away from home, free of charge.
-There are now more than 300 houses in 57 countries.
+There are now more than 600 houses in more than 60 countries.